 A former South Vietnamese general agreed with Dung, he said, “Communist strategy, very simple in nature, had not really changed in 1975, but the execution had been made easier and more effective, thanks to the new sophisticated net of roads.

 South Vietnamese Lieutenant General Ngo Quang Truong, who commanded forces in Military Region 1, or what had been known as I Corps under the Americans, believed the Communists triumphed in 1975 because of their roads, which enabled North Vietnamese mechanized units to move so rapidly against cities such as Hue and Danang that South Vietnamese troops did not have enough time to organize an effective defense.

-South Vietnam collapsed in a heap in the spring of 1975, not because of a lack of U.S. military aid or the neglect of the U.S. Congress, but because of war weariness amongst the South Vietnamese, poor military leadership, low troop morale, the disastrous decision by Thieu to withdraw from the Central Highlands, and, most importantly, the North Vietnamese Army’s road warriors, who, aided by an elaborate system of roadways, quickly overwhelmed South Vietnam’s defenses.
+South Vietnam collapsed in a heap in the spring of 1975, not because of a lack of U.S. military aid or the neglect of the U.S. Congress, but because of war weariness amongst the South Vietnamese public, poor South Vietnamese military leadership, low ARVN troop morale, the disastrous decision by Thieu to withdraw from the Central Highlands, and, most importantly, the North Vietnamese Army’s road warriors, who, aided by an elaborate system of roadways, quickly overwhelmed South Vietnam’s defenses.